adrianbutrus2/adrianbutrus2.github.io/index.md

 - **Lab 12**
 - Lab 12, was a favorite of mine because it was the first time I created an image.
 The image had an appearance as if it was moving, but it was actually just an illusion, which I think is really cool.
+I hope to utilize this skill on my own personal projects and was super excited to learn this topic.